 At Norwood we are committed to providing an experience where, in years to come, students will be proud to have attended a college where they have made lifelong friends, are lifelong learners and have become valuable contributors to the community.

 Emblem and Values

 The key element of the College emblem is the compass needle pointing north, evoking a journey of purpose.
 Our Latin motto ‘fidelis’ (meaning loyal and faithful to duty), along with our Values of Respect, Aspiration, Resilience and Responsibility, reflect our ethos.
 Through a journey of discovery, exploration and personal growth teachers facilitate and guide students into deeper understandings of their world.

 Norwood facilities consist of well maintained LTC buildings arranged in three main blocks, catering for the majority of our teaching spaces.
-Music, Drama and PE theory are taught in D-Block which contains specialist classrooms and instrumental music spaces.
+Music is taught in D-Block which contains specialist classrooms and instrumental music spaces.

-Our Assembly Hall currently services our sporting program until our new Gymnasium is built.
-There is also a well resourced weights and conditioning room and Multi Purpose Courts which currently offer six courts for sports.
+Our Performing Arts Hall currently services our drama program and in 2018 our new Gymnasium was built.
 Our oval is large enough to cater for cricket, football and soccer all year as a result of extensive draining, watering and stormwater harvesting tanks for irrigation.

 The College has well developed and maintained computer facilities for all students including a 1:1 laptop program.
 Students in Years 7 to 9 use leased laptops while students in Years 10 to 12 are involved in a Bring Your Own Device (BYOD) Program with preferred devices of varying cost.

 Interactive Whiteboards are a feature of teaching and students and staff emphasise how they increase student engagement and learning.

 Junior School Principal: Mr Kris Johnson

 Director of Teaching and Learning: Mrs Jane Headon